stridecolossus/JOVE/docs/blog/part-2-triangle/swapchain.md

 ```

 This class is little more than a handle and a list of views - we will probably wrap this as a member of the swapchain class at some point since it seems unlikely we will need to add any specific functionality and the class is already coupled to the swapchain views.

+---

+# Summary

+In this chapter we implemented the swapchain, render pass and frame-buffer domain objects.